Wiring Q.bloxx Classic Modules in a Distributed System Setup

 How to connect Q.bloxx modules to a Q.station 101

-The schematic below shows the RS-485 and power connections between the Q.station 101 and the first Q.bloxx module on a UART, using an 8-way pluggable terminal block (orange).
+The schematic below shows the RS-485 and power connections between the Q.station 101 and the first Q.bloxx module on a UART, using an 8-way plug-able terminal block (orange).

-Each Q.station 101 includes one 8-way pluggable terminal block.
+Each Q.station 101 includes one 8-way plug-able terminal block.
 Additional blocks must be ordered separately.

 - Gantner Instruments Art.
 No. 757789 (Terminal block 8pol orange left for UART Q.series)